Density of group languages in shift spaces: A characterization of minimality via return words

-The aim of this section is to provide a first characterization of minimality for skew products (\cref{t:minimalskew}), stated in terms of return words (\cref{s:symbolic-dynamics}).
-Its proof, given in \cref{ss:proof}, strongly relies on the deep links between the skew products under consideration and bifix codes, recalled in \cref{ss:codes}. \begin{theorem} Let $X$ be a minimal shift space on $A$ and $\varphi\colon A^*\to G$ be a morphism onto a finite group $G$.
-The following conditions are equivalent. \begin{enumerate} \item For every $n>0$ and $x\in X$, $\{\varphi(x_{[0,m)}) \mid m\in\N, x_{[m, m+n)} = x_{[0,n)}\} = G$. \item The skew product $G\skewprod X$ is minimal. \item For every $u\in\cL(X)$, the restriction of $\varphi$ to $\RR_X(u)^*$ is surjective. \end{enumerate} \end{theorem} We will later provide a further characterization of minimality in \cref{theo:minimal}, stated in terms of cobounding maps, in the flavour of Anzai's theorem on ergodicity of skew products~\cite{Anzai1951}.
+We now shift our focus away from shifts of finite type and towards \emph{minimal shift spaces}.
+We start by giving a first characterization of minimality for skew products (Theorem~\ref{t:minimalskew}), stated in terms of return words (Section~\ref{s:symbolic-dynamics}).
+Its proof, given in Section~\ref{ss:proof}, strongly relies on the deep links between the skew products under consideration and bifix codes, recalled in Section~\ref{ss:codes}. \begin{theorem} Let $X$ be a minimal shift space on $A$ and $\varphi\colon A^*\to G$ be a morphism onto a finite group $G$.
+The following conditions are equivalent. \begin{enumerate} \item For every $n>0$ and $x\in X$, $\{\varphi(x_{[0,m)}) \mid m\in\N, x_{[m, m+n)} = x_{[0,n)}\} = G$. \item The skew product $G\skewprod_{\varphi} X$ is minimal. \item For every $u\in\cL(X)$, the restriction of $\varphi$ to $\RR_X(u)^*$ is surjective. \end{enumerate} \end{theorem} We will later provide a further characterization of minimality in Theorem~\ref{theo:minimal}, stated in terms of cobounding maps, in the flavor of Anzai's theorem on ergodicity of skew products~\cite{Anzai1951}.
 We will also provide an alternate proof of the equivalence between \ref{i:minimalskew-minimal} and \ref{i:minimalskew-return} (Remark~\ref{r:alternate}).

-\begin {remark} The condition \ref{i:minimalskew-welldoc} is reminiscent of the WELLDOC property (which stands for \emph{well distributed occurrences}) studied by Balkov\'{a} et al.~\cite{Balkova2016} in the context of pseudorandom number generators.
-For convenience, we recall that an infinite word $X$ is said to have the WELLDOC property when it satisfies the following condition where $\ab$ denotes the Parikh abelianization map $A^*\to \Z^{|A|}$:
+\begin{remark} The condition \ref{i:minimalskew-welldoc} is reminiscent of the welldoc property (which stands for \emph{well distributed occurrences}) studied by Balkov\'{a} et al.~\cite{Balkova2016} in the context of pseudorandom number generators.
+For convenience, we recall that an infinite word $X$ is said to have the welldoc property when it satisfies the following condition where $\ab$ denotes the Parikh Abelianization map $A^*\to \Z^{|A|}$:

-It follows from the above theorem that the WELLDOC property is equivalent to all skew products of the form $(\Z/k\Z)^d\skewprod X$ being ergodic. \end{remark}
+It follows from the above theorem that the welldoc property is equivalent to all skew products of the form $(\Z/k\Z)^d\skewprod_{\varphi} X$ being ergodic. \end{remark}